Jones scores 24, No. 13 Texas outlasts Kansas State 80-77

 - Oops!Something went wrong.Please try again later.

-MANHATTAN, Kan.
-(AP) Andrew Jones scored 24 points and No. 13 Texas held off Kansas State 80-77 on Tuesday night.
+MANHATTAN, Kan. — Andrew Jones scored 24 points and No. 13 Texas held off Kansas State 80-77 on Tuesday night.

 Greg Brown added 17 points and Courtney Ramey had 14 for the Longhorns (12-5, 6-4 Big 12), who snapped a three-game skid.